adamkozak/ADA2017-project/README.md

 + How can negativeness or positiveness of reviews and ratings influence the popularity of a book?

-+ How do negative and positive reviews and ratings evolve with time?
++ How do the sentiments of reviews evolve over time?

 + Can we see a snowball effect in reviews and ratings?